autosome-ru/BABACHI/README.md

 ```
 The test run takes approximately 2 minutes on a standard computer.
 <br>
-The result is a file named `test.bed` that will be produced in the working directory (if `-O` option is not used).
+The result is a file named `test.bed` that will be created in the working directory (if `-O` option was not provided).
 The contents of the `test.bed` file should have the following format:
 ```
 #chr	start	end	BAD	Q1.00	Q1.33	Q1.50	Q2.00	Q2.50	Q3.00	Q4.00	Q5.00	Q6.00	SNP_count	sum_cover
 chr1	1	125183196	2	-63.47825919524621	-24.598710473939718	-8.145646624117944	-2.000888343900442e-11	-30.773041699645546	-78.80480783186977	-189.88685134708248	-299.82657588596703	-401.6012195141575	1325	17280
 ```
 Each row represents a single segment with a constant estimated BAD.
-The columns are as follows:
+The most important columns are:
 - \#chr:  chromosome
 - start: segment start position
 - end: segment end position
-- BAD: estimated BAD
+- BAD: estimated BAD score

+Additional columns:
-- SNP_count: number of SNPs of the segment
+- SNP_count: number of SNPs in the segment
-- SNP_ID_count: number of unique SNPs of the segment
+- SNP_ID_count: number of unique SNPs in the segment
 - sum_cover: the total read coverage of all SNPs of the segment
 - Q<b>X</b>: the logarithmic likelihood of the segment to have BAD = <b>X</b>